 How Rising Gas Prices Are Impacting the Auto Transport Industry

 In 2026, the auto transport industry faces a new reality: record-high fuel prices are reshaping every aspect of car shipping, from carrier operations to the final price you pay as a customer.
-With diesel averaging $5.375 per gallon nationally and gasoline at $3.961 per gallon, the cost of moving vehicles across the country has soared to historic levels.
-For both transport companies and customers, understanding how these fuel costs ripple through the industry is essential for making smart shipping decisions.
+With diesel averaging $5.375 per gallon nationally, the cost of moving vehicles across the country has soared to historic levels.
+For both transport companies and customers, understanding how fuel costs ripple through the industry is essential for making smart shipping decisions.

-According to the U.S. Energy Information Administration (EIA), the national average for on-highway diesel is now $5.375 per gallon—up $1.76 from last year.
-Gasoline averages $3.961 per gallon.
+According to the U.S. Energy Information Administration (EIA), the national average for on-highway diesel is now $5.375 per gallon — up $1.76 from last year.
 In California, diesel is even higher at $5.76 per gallon.
 These increases are driven by global oil market volatility, refinery constraints, and ongoing supply chain disruptions.

 How Fuel Costs Drive Auto Transport Rates

 Fuel is the second largest operating expense for trucking fleets, after labor.
-When diesel prices spike, carriers must adjust their pricing to survive.
-Here’s how it works:
+When diesel prices spike, carriers must adjust their pricing to stay in business.
+Here is how it works directly:

-- Fuel Surcharges: Most auto transport quotes now include a fuel surcharge, which is directly tied to the weekly average diesel price published by the Department of Energy (DOE).
-These surcharges are calculated based on a baseline fuel efficiency of 6.5–7 miles per gallon.
+- Fuel Surcharges: Most auto transport quotes now include a fuel surcharge directly tied to the weekly average diesel price published by the Department of Energy (DOE), calculated based on a baseline fuel efficiency of 6.5–7 miles per gallon.

 - Pass-Through Costs: For most carriers, fuel is a pass-through expense.
-As prices rise, so do shipping rates for customers.
+As prices rise, so do your shipping rates.

-- Carrier Viability: For small carriers (97% of U.S. fleets operate 20 trucks or fewer), fuel costs are now exceeding 25% of total revenue—a “dangerous tipping point” that threatens business survival.
+- Carrier Viability: For small carriers (97% of U.S. fleets operate 20 trucks or fewer), fuel costs now exceed 25% of total revenue — a dangerous tipping point threatening business survival.

 |---|---|---|---|